entigolabs/entigo-infralib/modules/k8s/README.md

 ## Helm charts that we use ##

-These modules can be used in the entigo-agent steps of "__type: argocd-apps__".
+These modules can be used in the [entigo-infralib-agent](https://github.com/entigolabs/entigo-infralib-agent) steps of "__type: argocd-apps__".
 They will be launched using argocd by default but also "aws/helm-git" module could be used to invoke them without ArgoCD.

 ## Example code ##
 ```